eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/20-building-your-react-app-with-nx.md

 You can see that we _production_ to the `--configuration` flag, that tells Nx that you are building for production.

-After running the command we can see that the production ready build was created on `dist/app/store`.
+After running the command we can see that the production-ready build was created on `dist/app/store`.